wclr/watchalive/README.md

 - npm install watchalive -g (CLI, preferred usage)

-Place watchalive.config.js (or just `watchalive.js` or `wa.config.js` as you like) in your project folder.
+Place `watchalive.config.js` (or just `watchalive.js` or `wa.config.js` as you like) in your project folder.
-Run "watchalive" cmd.
+Run `"watchalive"` from cmd line.

-Example configuration file (for using with SystemJS loader):
+Example configuration file (loading React.js transformed files with SystemJS loader):

 ```javascript
 "use strict"